FledgeXu/LearnOpenGLBlueprint/README.md

 cmake -B build
 ```

-This command should invokes the buiding tool that you set befoe.
+This command should invokes the building tool that you set before.

 - Run the Executable File